Which City officials are elected?

-The terms of office begin at 10 a.m. on the first business day in January following the election.
+The terms of office begin at 10 a.m. on the third Monday in April following the election.

 Are there term limits?

 Yes.
 The Mayor may serve two consecutive four-year terms.
 Each Council Member may serve three consecutive four-year terms.

 When is the next election for Mayor and Council Members?

 What are the nomination requirements?

 Nomination petitions for Mayor require signatures of 1,500 qualified electors of the City of Phoenix.
 Nomination petitions for Council Members require signatures of 200 qualified electors of the Council District the candidate seeks to represent.